lukepuplett/notes/evm/mastering-ethereum.md

 - Permanent storage, also zero initialized.
 - Also a set of environment variables and data available during execution.
 - EVM is like JSM; OS agnostic but is single-threaded, order of execution is determined by blocks ordered by miners.
+- Instruction set (bytecode ops) exist for arithmetic and bitwise logic, execution context inquiries, stack, memory and storage access, control flow, logging, calling etc.
+- EVM also has access to account information, e.g. address and balance, block information, block number/height, current gas price.
+- World state, 160bit addresses-to-accounts-map, balance in Wei, incrementing nonce; transaction successfully sent if an EOA or count of contracts created (if a contract account), the account's permanent storage only used by contract and the account's program code (if a contract).
+EOAs have no code and empty storage.
+- Contract execution runs in a sandboxed copy of the world state which can be completely discarded or have any changes written back/logged upon success with the gas cost going to the block beneficiary (coinbase?)
 -